shlexware/Sirius/library/StyleGuidelines.md

 - All scripts must use Flags (to save configuration files)
 - When writing `if` statements, if the code is simple (e.g `if not workspace then return end`), please make it one line, otherwise use multi lined `if` statements.
 - When referencing objects, make a variable for them (e.g `local coin = workspace.Coin`)
-- When using an ESP, use Sirius Sense (https://github.com/shlexware/Sirius/blob/request/library/sense/Documentation.md)
+- If you want an ESP, use Sirius Sense! (https://github.com/shlexware/Sirius/blob/request/library/sense/Documentation.md)

 ## Window Settings
 ```lua